Nanospaziale/Bandit-WriteUps/bandit/level11.md

 <details>
   <summary> What is Base64 Encoding?  </summary>

+> Understanding what Base64 is and how it works isn’t essential to retrieve the password for this level.
+> However, it can be useful for future levels or challenges that involve Base64.
+> **Base64** has the purpose to encode binary data or simply text into printable charachters.
+> But how does it encode the data?
+> Let's take as example the word MAN
+> The first thing to do it's to take it's binary code in ASCII, that is M=0100 1101, A=0100 0001,N=0100 1110.
+> It is important to represent the letter in 8 bits and not 7.
+(Look at [ASCII's story](https://en.wikipedia.org/wiki/ASCII) to understand why the first ASCII characters were represented with 7 bits instead of 8.)
+>
 </details>
 <img width="810" height="396" alt="image" src="https://github.com/user-attachments/assets/a3f8f9b1-4506-45a3-8f4e-f35f5d028527" />
 <img width="490" height="82" alt="image" src="https://github.com/user-attachments/assets/83b15e6b-bd24-4897-9dae-47b415cc44cd" />